A topic from the subject of Synthesis in Chemistry.

 Basic Concepts

-• Molecules: Groups of atoms that form a specific chemical compound.
+• Molecules: Groups of atoms bonded together, forming a specific chemical compound.

-• Solids: Materials that have a definite shape and volume.
+• Solids: Materials with a definite shape and volume.

-• Liquids: Materials that have a definite volume but no definite shape.
+• Liquids: Materials with a definite volume but no definite shape.

-• Gases: Materials that have no definite shape or volume.
+• Gases: Materials with neither a definite shape nor volume.

 Equipment and Techniques

-The following equipment and techniques are commonly used in materials chemistry and synthesis:
+Common equipment and techniques used in materials chemistry and synthesis include:

 • Furnaces: Used to heat materials to high temperatures.